BryanSoltis/KenticoCloudNews/README.md

 This project is based on the [Kentico Cloud Xamarin Demo project](https://github.com/Kentico/cloud-sample-app-xamarin).

-More information in a [blogpost](https://forums.kenticocloud.com/discussion/64/using-net-delivery-sdk-in-xamarin).

 In order to run this project, you will need to complete the following:

  1. Create the following Kentico Cloud content types / items.
 The referenced files detail all the fields required.
-- Blog post (/Models/BlogPost.cs)
+- Blog post (/src/Common/Models/BlogPost.cs)
-- Author (/Models/Author.cs)
+- Author (/src/Common/Models/Author.cs)

 2. Update the KenticoCloudProjectID value in Services/KenticoCloudeSerice.cs